X

 After you buy your domain and hosting plan, you’ll need to point your Google domain to your web hosting servers.

-You can use your Google domain name with any website platform such as Wix, Shopify, and Squarespace.
+You can use your Google domain name with any website platform, such as Wix, Shopify, and Squarespace.
 However, we recommend using WordPress.
 It’s free to use and gives you complete control over your website.

 You can install WordPress easily through most hosting services such as Bluehost, Namecheap, GoDaddy, and so on.

 You need to find and update your DNS servers.
-It’s not too hard to do that but it can be a bit nerve-wracking for new users.
-For more on this, check out this guide from Nameboy: How to Point a Domain Name to Another Web Host Server.
+It’s not too hard to do that, but it can be a bit nerve-wracking for new users.

 2. High Domain Prices